The Bankrate promise

-Capital gains, dividends, and interest on the other hand, are reported on IRS Form 1040.
+Investment income — capital gains, dividends, distributions and interest — are reported on your tax return, aka IRS Form 1040 (possibly backed by 1099s and Schedule K-1).
 Becker says you “must have a two-year history of those types of income and show that [you] have enough assets for those types of income to continue.”

 You might also be required to furnish: